 Ferrite Core Selection and Design Decisions

-In this article, I’m going to take you through the standard ferrite cores selection guide and design process used in applications such as a DC-to-DC converter or a power filter inductor.
+In this article, I’m going to guide you through the standard ferrite core selection and design process used in applications such as a DC-to-DC converter or a power filter inductor.
 The process involves a sequence of steps requiring the use of several data sheets and, should the ferrite core inductor design need to be gapped, some degree of iteration.
-The stages are as follows:
+These are the stages of ferrite core selection and inductor design we'll go through:

 Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6 Stage 7